University of Technology Sydney

 Before the census date, you will be given a formative quiz that will be corrected during the next class.
 At that time you will receive feedback.

-Independent learning activities: To help you understand key concepts, you will complete CANVAS formative quizzes at your own pace but we recommend they are attempted outside prior or after practical classes.
+Independent learning activities: To help you understand key concepts, you will complete CANVAS formative quizzes at your own pace, but we recommend they are attempted outside prior to or after practical classes.
 You will have the opportunity to take these quizzes as many times as you want.
 These quizzes will be available on CANVAS and answers will be provided at a later time.

 Content (topics)